-The one thing, that both my husband and my daughter said, was that it tasted exactly like our traditional Christmas chocolate orange.
+The one thing that both my husband and my daughter said was that it tasted exactly like our traditional Christmas chocolate orange.

-Every year at Christmas, without fail, I get my husband a chocolate orange for his stocking.
+Every Christmas, without fail, I get my husband a chocolate orange for his stocking.
 It's solid dark chocolate, shaped like an orange, and gets slammed down on the table so that the slices break apart.
 It's divine, and my husband and daughter are right, the sauce tastes just like that orange.

-Rich, thick and creamy, chocolate orange fudge sauce holds up well on ice cream and is really easy to make.
+Rich, thick, and creamy chocolate orange fudge sauce holds up well on ice cream and is really easy to make.
 Try it the next time you want a special homemade treat.

 - 2 cups (12 ounces) semisweet chocolate chips